Short description

 12. Choose OK.

-Verify if the EC2 instance is using the time synchronization hierarchy
+Verify that the EC2 instance uses the time synchronization hierarchy

 1. Use the instance from the previous section to force an update of the domain policies.
-Open a PowerShell prompt as an elevated prompt or as an administrator, and run the following command:
+Open a Windows PowerShell prompt as an elevated prompt or as an administrator, and then run this command:

 PS C:\> gpupdate /force